LI7XI/AudioAnalyzerDocs/docs/examples/rms.md

 Similar to AudioLevel, RMS is a way of calculating the average of values over a period of time, using the mathematical algorithm Root Mean Square.

 The signal value (amplitude) is squared, averaged over a period of time, then the square root of the result is calculated.
 The result is a value, that when squared, is related (proportional) to the effective power of the signal.

+Check out how this skin was made [here](/docs/usage-examples/rms.md)